Eclipse-SDV-Hackathon-Chapter-Three/ArBytesMoral/compute/vehicle_data_accessor/README.md

-# MQTT Kuksa Provider TODO
+# Vehicle Data Accessor

-The **MQTT Kuksa Provider** acts as a bi-directional bridge between the Eclipse Mosquitto MQTT Broker and the Eclipse Kuksa DataBroker.
-It facilitates seamless communication between the MCU node and the centralized vehicle data model by translating MQTT messages to VSS signals and vice versa.
+The **Vehicle Data Accessor** connects the Eclipse Kuksa DataBroker with **Eclipse uProtocol** and **Eclipse Zenoh**, enabling the CarMate application to interact seamlessly with the VSS (Vehicle Signal Specification) data model.

 ## Feature #1

-Listen to MQTT topic mcu/temperature and transmit the temperature data on the corresponding VSS signal Vehicle.Cabin.HVAC.AmbientAirTemperature.
+Retrieve the relevant VSS Signals Vehicle.Exterior.Humidity and Vehicle.Cabin.HVAC.AmbientAirTemperature and transmit the values on uProtocol with Zenoh.

 ## Feature #2

-Retrieves the VSS Signal Vehicle.Cabin.Light.AmbientLight.Row1.DriverSide.Color and transmit the value on MQTT topic compute/color.
+Transfer the Ambient Color to be set received via Uprotocol and Zenoh to the VSS Signal Vehicle.Cabin.Light.AmbientLight.Row1.DriverSide.Color.